 Character strengths are an indispensable aspect of positive psychology.

-Later, in 2004, Christopher Peterson’s works on the topic amplified its acceptance globally.
-Since then, several character strengths tests and assessments, both qualitative and quantitative, have emerged that mental health professionals can use for evaluating individual strengths and weaknesses.
+The concept of character strengths stems as far back as the 1920s, and research on the topic has amplified globally.
+Many character strengths tests and assessments, both qualitative and quantitative, have emerged to help mental health professionals evaluate individual strengths and weaknesses.

 How Can We Best Measure Character Strengths?